forem/forem/docs/installation/windows.md

 We recommend following the install guide
 [in Elasticsearch's docs](https://www.elastic.co/guide/en/elasticsearch/reference/7.5/zip-windows.html)
 for installing on Windows machines.
+NOTE: Make sure to download the OSS version, `elasticsearch-oss`.

 ## Installing DEV